voightco/wallace/readme.md

 > **Wallace** helps you to quickly set-up your local development environment.

 These are opionated configuration files.
 Please tweak them to your liking.
 Don't take them as is.
+Legitability and maintenance over clever tricks.

 ## Includes
 * [EditorConfig][config]: helps to maintain a consistent coding styles across various editors and IDEs.
-* [ESLint][eslint]: analyzes JavaScript to quickly find syntax problems.
+* [ESLint][eslint]: analyzes JavaScript to quickly find syntax problems (errors).
+* [Prettier][prettier]: opinionated code formatter (style)

 ## Install